Little Barrie: Other projects and associated acts

 As well as performing with Morrissey in 2004 and Primal Scream from 2006-present, Barrie Cadogan has also played live with Edwyn Collins, Johnny Marr, Paul Weller, Pete Molinari, Damo Suzuki and Yeti Lane, BP Fallon and Saint Etienne.
 He has also performed on studio sessions with Primal Scream, Edwyn Collins, Anton Newcombe, Paul Weller, Spiritualized, Scott Asheton, Pete Molinari, Andrew Weatherall, Zook, The Chemical Brothers, Aspects, The Greg Foat Group, Bent, Paul Butler of The Bees, Patti Palladin, Brendan Lynch and The Proclaimers.
-In 2014 Cadogan also worked as a producer with artist Gil De Ray.
-Prior to the formation of Little Barrie, he played in Nottingham instrumental outfit Polska with Paul Isherwood, Adam Cann and Dorian Conway who later formed The Soundcarriers.
+In 2014, Cadogan also worked as a producer with artist Gil De Ray.
+Prior to the formation of Little Barrie, he played in Nottingham instrumental outfit Polska with Paul Isherwood, Adam Cann and Dorian Conway, who later formed The Soundcarriers.
 In May 2018, Barrie Cadogan was revealed as the guitarist for the 2018 comeback tour by The The.
+Cadogan also played guitar with Liam Gallagher in his 2022 tour, which included two shows at Knebworth House.

 Virgil Howe was the son of guitarist Steve Howe and worked on a number of projects with him.
 Nexus, by Virgil and Steve Howe was released on 17 November 2017.